CodeWiseOwl/TravelTales/README.md

 # TravelTales
-A Simple website about the info around the world just like wilipedia.
+A Simple website about the info around the world just like Wikipedia.

 # web devlopment project
 the website isnt being used for any commercial purposes